BasilPanda/RoR2DronesInheritItems/README.md

 ## FAQ

+Q: Who does Aurelionite inherit items from?

+A: To whoever owns the item.
+If there are multiple people who own the item, then it selects whoever comes first in lobby order.

 Q: How do you calculate the item max cap for item generation?

 A: Currently the way it is done is randomly selecting a value from 0 to the current stage * item max cap, inclusively, for every item.